Awelson/Blog/docs/TIGM/2024/July.md

 ---
 title: July
 ---
+### **14/07/2024**: [Lizard in the Spring](https://lizardinthespring.bandcamp.com) ⋅ A quick One Before the Eternal Worm Devours Appalachia
+<iframe src="https://www.youtube.com/embed/feLsyQ_homk" width="560" height="315" title="A YouTube video" frameborder="0" allowfullscreen></iframe>

+This is a country/folk cover of the song ["A Quick One Before the Eternal Worm Devours Connecticut" by Have a Nice Life](https://www.youtube.com/watch?v=8QmPCrC7uXw)

 ### **14/07/2024**: [Gregory Alan Isakov](https://gregoryalanisakov.com) ⋅ The Stable Song
 <iframe src="https://www.youtube.com/embed/jGDjO9kuKyY" width="560" height="315" title="A YouTube video" frameborder="0" allowfullscreen></iframe>